HOW MUCH MERCURY IS IN A CFL BULB?

 - Wet wipes or wet paper towels can be used to clean hard surfaces and can then be discarded.

-- Place all contaminated items in a plastic trash bag, seal with duct tape and place in the outdoor trash or bring to a disposal site in your area.
+- Place all contaminated items in a plastic trash bag, seal them with duct tape, and place them in the outdoor trash or bring them to a disposal site in your area.

-- Wash skin well with soap and water after cleanup.
+- Wash the skin well with soap and water after cleanup.

-- If a spill involves a large volume of mercury or a large surface area, consider using a professional cleaning company who is licensed in environmental mercury cleanup.
+- If a spill involves a large volume of mercury or a large surface area, consider using a professional cleaning company that is licensed in environmental mercury cleanup.

 - You may also access these clean-up guidelines online at: www.epa.gov/cfl/cleaning-broken-cfl